-The amount of the study grant is no longer indexed starting from August 2016.
-Thus the basic amount of study grant will not change in August 2016 (EUROMOD policy year 2017).
-Starting from August 2017, the study grants paid to higher education students will be adjusted to the level of the grants provided to students at the middle level (max. €250.28 per month).
-The government guarantees for student loans will be raised, which will increase the total amount of financial aid (study grant and student loan).
-The new amounts are summarized in Table 5.
+The amount of the study grant was no longer indexed starting from August 2016.
+Thus the basic amount of study grant did not change in August 2016 (EUROMOD policy year 2017).
+Starting from August 2017, the study grants paid to higher education students were adjusted to the level of the grants provided to students at the middle level (max. €250.28 per month).
+The government guarantees for student loans were raised, which increased the total amount of financial aid (study grant and student loan).
+The new amounts since August 2017 are summarized in Table 5.